jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - [Public Funding of Professional Sports Stadiums: Public Choice or Civic Pride?](https://www.jstor.org/stable/40326145) by Peter A. Groothuis, Bruce K. Johnson, and John C. Whitehead
 - [The Value of Public Goods Generated by a Major League Sports Team](https://doi.org/10.1177/152700250100200102) by Bruce K. Johnson, Peter A. Groothuis, and John C. Whitehead
 - [The Impact of Professional Sports Franchises and Venues on Local Economies: A Comprehensive Survey](https://onlinelibrary.wiley.com/doi/full/10.1002/pam.22534)  by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys
-- [Public Policy Toward Professional Sports Stadiums: A Review](/https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) by J.C.
+- [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys

 ## If sports venues are such bad public investments, then why do governments continue to subsidize them?

-The long-dominant theory among economists  for why stadium subsidies persist is the monopoly power of sports league.
+The long-dominant theory among economists  for why stadium subsidies persist is the monopoly power of sports leagues.
 By restricting the number of teams, owners can extract subsidies by threatening to move to new markets.
-Though this is an elegant theory that might seem to explain the prevalence of subsidies, in practices it does not fit with the stylized facts.
+Though this is an elegant theory that might seem to explain the prevalence of subsidies; in practice, it does not fit with the stylized facts.

 1. Subsidy allocations have been increasing at an increasing rate at the same time that US major sports leagues have been expanding.
 If relocation threats were driving subsidies, then subsidies should be decreasing as the number of relocation cities diminished.

 2. It's common for subsidies to be granted without any relocation threat.
-For example, the Atlanta Falcons received a $700 million subsidy to construct Mercedes-Benz Stadium, without threating to move out of the city.
+For example, the Atlanta Falcons received a $700 million subsidy to construct Mercedes-Benz Stadium, without threatening to move out of the city.
 Furthermore, many stadiums deals are negotiated in secret, rather than determined through an open auction among cities to boost subsidy offers from competing locations.
-And in many casts, relocation "threats" are floated a theoretical options that a team might consider, and are often promoted by local leaders than made as explicit threats by team owners.
+And in many cases, relocation "threats" are floated a theoretical options that a team might consider, and are often promoted by local leaders rather than made as explicit threats by team owners.
 Threatening to move can harm the relationship with fans.
 Furthermore, most teams are located in the largest markets; therefore, relocation means moving to a smaller and less-lucrative market.
 Most relocation discussions are cheap talk, not realistic credible threats.

 For these reasons,  monopoly power does not appear to be the primary driver of venue subsidies.